Donald Trump: Origins Of An Immigrant

 The Origin of Trump

-As the controversies surrounding Donald Trump, particularly his comments on immigration, Mexico, Syrian refugees, and the proposed deporting of illegal immigrants follows his Presidency, it turns out that the opportunity to immigrate to another country is what made Donald Trump who he is today.
+As the controversies surrounding Donald Trump, particularly his comments on immigration, Mexico, Syrian refugees, and deporting of illegal immigrants follows his Presidency, it turns out that the opportunity to immigrate to another country is what made Donald Trump who he is today.

 The opportunity to immigrate is also the enabling factor for two of Trump's marriages including his current one, as is widely known.

 How can a man who has prospered so well from immigration, and who has married two immigrants, hold such an intolerant view regarding immigration?

 Trump's grandfather, Friedrich Drumpf was, in fact, deported from his homeland of Germany.

 Is Donald Trump's condemnation of illegal immigrants, refugees and the subsequent threat of mass deportation the residual, generational effect of a man whose grandfather was expelled from his own country?
 Or is it just a coincidence?

 Friedrich Drumpf, who was a German, left his home country in 1885 at the age of 16, traveling to America in hopes of a better life.
 Sound familiar?